Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Interlude: special splittings for Lie supergroups

 \subsection{Global splittings for Lie supergroups}

-{\ } \;\; This subsection is devoted to find yet another remarkable splitting for the groups $ G(A) $ of $ A $--points of any Lie supergroup $ G \, $; this is no longer canonical --- as it depends on some choice to be made --- but on the other hand it is natural in $ A \, $, hence overall means that one has a noteworthy splitting for $ G $ itself as a functor, usually known as ``global splitting'' of $ G \, $.
-However, such a result is often stated in a form which is not as ``geometric'' a we wished --- typically, as a splitting of the structure sheaf (cf.\ for instance: \cite{be}, Ch.\ 2 \S 2; \cite{mol}, \S 7.4; \cite{vis}, \S 2) --- so we prefer to recover such a result once more, stating it in an explicitly geometrical form.
-5pt The inspiring idea underneath the whole construction is that we look for a splitting of the form $ \; G(A) \, = \, G_\zero(A) \times G_-^<(A) \; $ which has to be, somehow, a group-theoretic counterpart of the splitting of $ \, \fg(A) := \cL_\fg(A) \, $ into $ \; \fg(A) \, = \, \big( A_\zero \otimes_\K \fg_\zero \big) \oplus \big( A_\uno \otimes_\K \fg_\uno \big) \; $.
-Indeed, we shall achieve such a goal relying upon Boseck's splitting considered in \S \ref{Boseck-split} above.
+{\ } \;\; This subsection is devoted to finding two remarkable splittings for the groups $ G(A) $ of $ A $--points of any Lie supergroup $ G \, $; these are natural in $ A \, $, hence overall they give noteworthy splittings for $ G $ as a functor, known as ``global splittings'' of $ G \, $.
+Such a result is often stated in a form which is not as ``geometric'' as we wished (typically, as a splitting of the structure sheaf --- cf.\ for instance: \cite{be}, Ch.\ 2 \S 2; \cite{mol}, \S 7.4; \cite{vis}, \S 2) so we provide an independent proof, with a geometrical statement.
+5pt The inspiring idea is that we look for a splitting of the form ``$ \; G(A) \, = \, G_\zero(A) \times G_\uno(A) \; $'' which has to be, somehow, a group-theoretic counterpart of the splitting $ \; \fg(A) \, = \, \big( A_\zero \otimes_\K \fg_\zero \big) \oplus \big( A_\uno \otimes_\K \fg_\uno \big) \; $.
+Indeed, we will achieve such a goal, in two versions, relying upon Boseck's splitting of \S \ref{Boseck-split} above.